 Videos and monthly discussion group

-Beyond Zero Emissions’ Melbourne headquarters teams initiated and still run a public monthly discussion group at the University of Melbourne that allows for the free exchange of mainly technical climate solutions information and ideas to transform Australia into a zero carbon economy as quickly as possible.
+Beyond Zero Emissions’ Melbourne headquarters teams initiated and still run a public monthly discussion group at the University of Melbourne that allows for the free exchange of mainly technical climate solutions information and ideas.
 The first discussion group was on Monday 7 April 2008.